divya-patil132/Superstore_Data_Analysis/README.md

 4. **Static Resources**:
    - Custom themes and visuals to enhance user experience.
    - Images and branding assets.

+## Tools Used

+- **Power BI**: Main tool for creating the dashboard and visualizing the data.
+- **DAX**: Used for creating calculated columns and measures for enhanced insights.
+- **Power Query**: For data cleaning, transformation, and loading from the data source into Power BI.

   ## How to Use
 1. Clone this repository to your local machine:
    ```bash